Datapolitan-Online-Tutorials/data-management-demo/content.md

 # Introductions
 ???
-+ Format: Facilitator prompts participants to share their name and a
++ Format: Facilitator prompts participants to share their name and a data quality issue they're familiar with to assess familiarity with the topic
 + Outcome: Participants are familiar with each other and facilitator is able to assess background knowledge and experience with the subject material
 --